 In a political climate full of unrest and a global marketplace beaming with unprecedented technological advances, one thing is for sure: E-Commerce is evolving along with societal changes, consumer behaviours, and our very way of life.
 It’s simply changing all the time.

 Minimalism … sort of:

 Video without the lag time is a win-win, and that’s what a cinema graph is.
-In case you don’t already know, this is usually a series of still images put together in an animated video format, perhaps a GIF.
+In case you don’t already know, this is usually a series of still images in an animated video format, perhaps a GIF.
 It acts as an animated clip and provides a similar level of visual appeal to the website without the lag time associated with including a video clip.
-Users are always going to prefer video and animations to large blocks of text, so you may as well make it quicker for them to get their video fix.
+Users will always prefer video and animations to large blocks of text, so you may as well make it quicker for them to get their video fix.
 Otherwise, if they have to wait for your brilliant production via long-lagging video, they’re likely to X off your screen and go elsewhere.

-With responsive web design justifiably taking hold of the industry, many websites have adopted similar designs because they simply know they will work well whether the user is on a laptop, tablet, smartphone, or VR headset.
+responsive web design justifiably taking hold of the industry, many websites have adopted similar designs because they simply know they will work well whether the user is on a laptop, tablet, smartphone, or VR headset.
 Just kidding on that last one, but stay tuned for the list of trends in 2018 … Anyway, one of the best ways to make a memorable impact with your users is by implementing some form of creativity or originality in your design.
-The previously mentioned concept of storytelling is one great way to accomplish this, but using customised images is another thing that gets the attention of your users.
-By taking the time to incorporate your own personality into the design of images like navigation bars and drop-down menus to name just two, you’re showing the user that you’re doing more than just going through the motions.
+The previously mentioned concept of storytelling is one great way to accomplish this, but using customised images is another thing that gets your users’ attention.
+By taking the time to incorporate your personality into the design of images like navigation bars and drop-down menus to name just two, you’re showing the user that you’re doing more than just going through the motions.

 Pixel Fish is a team of dedicated e-commerce web design professionals.
 Contact us today for more information on our design and digital marketing services.

-Read some more of our Woo Commerce blogs:
+Read some more of our WooCommerce blogs: